munificent/magpie/doc/site/markdown/multimethods.md

 Here we have an `odd?` multimethod with two specializations.
 If we call it and pass in `0`, then both specializations match.
 Which is best?
 To answer this, Magpie has a few relatively simple rules that it uses to order the patterns.

-Before we get to those rules, it's important to understand one thing that does *not* affect ordering: *the order that methods are defined in a program has no affect on linearization.*
+Before we get to those rules, it's important to understand one thing that does *not* affect ordering: *the order that methods are defined in a program has no effect on linearization.*

 ### Pattern Kind